feargalr/Daedalus/README.md

 - **MetaSPAdes** – for assembly
 - **Prodigal-GV** – for gene prediction
 - **SeqKit** – for searching epitope sequences
+- **Pigz** – for searching epitope sequences

 Everything is wrapped into a single command-line script: `daedalus.sh`.
+You can simply give daedalus an SRA ID and it will return a list of epitopes identified in that sample post-assembly.

 ## **Pipeline Workflow**
 1. **Metagenomic Assembly**